redhat-openstack/website/source/uncategorized/opendaylight-integration.html.md

       ./run.sh -virt ovsdb -of13

+## Configure ovsdb to connect to OpenDaylight and provide network information

+The odl.sh script below accomplishes a few things:

+1. The set-manager instructs ovsdb to connect to OpenDaylight as a manager.
+2. Configuration values are added to the other_config field in the Open_vSwitch table to inform OpenDaylight of information it needs to provision the bridges:
+    1.  bridge_mappings to detail how the physical networks are mapped to the provider networks.
+This is only needed for vlan isolation.
+    2.  local_ip to indicate the tunnel endpoint address which is needed to build the tunnels.

+Copy the odl.sh script and run it as:

+      sudo ./odl.sh --local_ip 192.168.120.31 --bridge_mappings physnet1:eth1,physnet3:eth3 --odl_ip 192.168.120.1

 ## Start RDO

 Start RDO as suggested in [ RDO Quickstart](Quickstart).
 After OpenStack is up and running, you can [ add compute nodes](Adding_a_compute_node).
 Then follow steps in [ ML2 plugin](ML2_plugin) to configure Neutron ML2 plugin.